acewithpranay/engineering-labs/containers/docker/compose/01-application-stack/README.md

 ## PostgreSQL 18 Startup Failure

-The initial implementation of the lab used:
+The first implementation of the lab did not start successfully.

+I initially configured:

 ```yaml
 postgres: